FROM 19-JULY-2021, ALL PATIENTS SHOULD CONTINUE TO WEAR FACE MASKS & SOCIAL DISTANCE IN HEALTHCARE SETTINGS

 In addition to GP consultations the practice offers a wide range of clinics and healthcare services:

 Dr Alexander has a special interest in diabetes.
-He runs a clinic where he is assisted by practice nurse Doreen Brown.
+He runs a clinic where he is assisted by our practice nurses.
 All diabetics are asked to attend at least once a year for a full check.